gridstack/gridstack.js/README.md

 GridStack.init( {column: N} );
 ```

+NOTE: step 2 is OLD and not needed with v12+ which uses CSS variables instead of classes

 2) also include `gridstack-extra.css` if **N < 12** (else custom CSS - see next).
 Without these, things will not render/work correctly.
 ```html
 <link href="node_modules/gridstack/dist/gridstack.min.css" rel="stylesheet"/>